A serious illness often causes everyone in the family to look inward.

 A life-threatening condition is disruptive.
 This is true for the person who is sick.
 Also for the family.
 It challenges everyone physically, emotionally, and spiritually.
 Our self-image is called into question.
 We are forced to reexamine our sense of order in the world.

-If you would like to talk with someone about your spiritual concerns, feel free to call us at 503-588-3600, or toll-free 800-555-2431.
+Want to talk?
+If you would like to talk with someone about your spiritual concerns, feel free to call us at 503.588.3600.
 There is no charge.
 We have chaplains who deal with these issues every day.
 They do not try to convert you to their faith.
 They simply ask questions and help you find your own answers.

 Purpose of suffering